 Adjunct (assistant professor) at Jagiellonian University (May 2022 - January 2024), where I researched complex social systems such as urban mobility.
 Always curious about technological innovations and therefore earned a Ph.D. in Computer Science & Engineering.
-Strives for a complete understanding of Cloud Computing/Big Data and is always anxious to learn something new.
-Enjoys writing small programs in free time, either to automate everyday problems or simply for the sake of fun and is excited by the seemingly endless possibilities.
-My research interests and competencies encompass application aspects of distributed systems, cloud computing and Cloud-centric Data Acquisition.
+I strived for a complete understanding of Cloud Computing/Big Data and always anxious to learn something new.
+My research interests and competencies encompassed application aspects of distributed systems, cloud computing and Cloud-centric Data Acquisition.
 I focused on enabling cloud for data acquisition, synchronization and persistence.

 My Research Focus: